imrushi/imrushi.github.io/content/posts/create-github-action.md

 toc: false
 ---

 After writing my Go Dash blog, I got an idea of whether I could push the same blog to Medium.
 I started looking for ways to automate this thing.
-I have checked on the GitHub Marketplace for actions that can push content to Medium directly.
+I checked on the GitHub Marketplace for actions that can push content to Medium directly.
 I found the GitHub action [hugo-to-medium](https://github.com/pr4k/hugo-to-medium) by [Prakhar Kaushik](https://github.com/pr4k).

 This GitHub action was good, but there were some issues.
 In Hugo, I mostly use [shortcodes](https://gohugo.io/content-management/shortcodes/) to showcase the sample codes, figures, and images.
 Another one is that it doesn’t remove any shortcodes.
 There was no way for me to remove this from the publishing process.
-So this issue inspired me to create my own GitHub action, which allows:
+So this issue inspired me to create my own GitHub action, which allows to:

-- Select and replace shortcodes using a regex.
+- Select and replace shortcodes using regex.
-- Removes the frontmatter of YAML, TOML, or JSON formats from the post.
+- Remove the frontmatter of YAML, TOML, or JSON formats from the post.
 - Extract the title and tag from the frontmatter.
 - Support both Markdown and Hugo Markdown formats.